technicalagilecoach/SudokuSolver/Notes.md

 ## Bugs

 ## To Do
+- implement statistics to find out which strategies are actually needed for solving a specific puzzle
+- make project ready to publish
   - find a name for the project
   - decide on a license before publishing on GitHub
   - polish the code to make the GitHub-repo public
   - remove data from git retrospectively, e.g. puzzle files, this notes, ...
-- reduce different internal formats for puzzles?
-  - single line string (with/without linebreak), list of 9 rows, cells in Puzzle object
 - clean up/refactor
   - BoxLineReduction
   - PointingPairs
+- test/repair and refactor
   - HiddenPairs
-  - IndicesAndIterators
-- repair
   - HiddenPairs
 - implement remaining basic strategies (identify relevant puzzles for each)
   - naked triples